deborarodriguesp/run_delft_python/README.md

 # run_delft_python
-Script to run Deltares D-Flow Flexible Mesh in python, in different time scale (daily and monthly)
+Script to run Deltares D-Flow Flexible Mesh in python, in different time scale.
+Here the outputs are at daily and monthly scale, using restart files.

 ########################### RUN MODEL ###########################

 Run model using python

 You will required: